dallaylaen/perl-mvc-neaf/README.md

 # NOT SO BORING FEATURES

-* CLI-based debugging via `perl <your_app.pl> --help|--list|--method GET`

-* Can gather performance statistics if needed;
+* Fine-grained hooks and path-based default values;

 * Delayed and/or unspecified length replies supported;

-* Sessions supported out of the box with cookie-based and SQL-based backends.

 * Form validation with resubmission ability.
 [Validator::LIVR](https://metacpan.org/pod/Validator::LIVR)
 supported, but not requires.

+* CLI-based debugging via `perl <your_app.pl> --help|--list|--method GET`

+* Sessions supported out of the box with cookie-based and SQL-based backends.

 * Fancy error templates supported.

-* Path-based defaults and execution hooks supported.

 # MORE EXAMPLES